pvhil/unofficial-statcord-wrapper/README.md

 Because this thing is still in developement i will not take any responsibility by using this code.
 Right now, I will accept any help :)

 This code is a third-party application and not affiliated with Statcord.com.

+## Help please!
+I do not know much about sharding.
+I would love you if you could tell me how i can fetch metrics from shards :) Thanks